15 Jack Lord of the Flies Quotes With Page Numbers

 How does Jack manipulate his tribe?

-Jack manipulates his tribe by using fear tactics, such as slamming his knife into a tree to create a sense of intimidation, as well as lies and promises of power and authority.
+Jack manipulates his tribe by using fear tactics, such as slamming his knife into a tree to create a sense of intimidation, lies, and promises of power and authority.

 He also uses his hunting skills and painting his face to create a mystique around himself, allowing him to maintain control over his followers.